camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 }
 ```

-Overall this will disable the role assumption of the node for the Kubernetes pod.
-Depending on the resulting error within Operate / Zeebe / Web-Modeler, you'll get a clearer error, which is helpful to debug the error more easily.
+Overall, this will disable the role assumption of the node for the Kubernetes pod.
+Depending on the resulting error within Operate, Zeebe, and Web-Modeler, you'll get a clearer error, which is helpful to debug the error more easily.